 This beautiful wooded corner of the city has stunning views over the Golden Gate, but from 1776 until 1994 it was owned and occupied by first the Spanish, then the Mexican, and finally, the US armies, and almost entirely off-limits to anyone else.
-It has now been dubbed a major part of the Golden Gate National Recreational Area, and plans are still coalescing as to its ultimate future.
-At the very least, it is a spectacular park, full of nature trails, streams, forests, drives, and historic structures.
-In 2005 filmmaker George Lucas moved his production company, LucasFilm, to the Presidio, creating a \$350 million headquarters (see p48).
-(Map D2
+It is now a major part of the Golden Gate National Recreational Area.
+It is a spectacular park, full of nature trails, streams, forests, drives, and historic structures.
+In 2005 filmmaker George Lucas installed his production company, LucasFilm, here, creating a \$350million headquarters.
+Also here is the Walt Disney Family Museum, which provides insight into the life of Walt Disney through photographs, animation, and an impressive range of interactive exhibits (see p48).
+Map D2

-Presidio Officers' Club, The Presidio
+Presidio Officers' Club.
+The Presidio